jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

   (1) Following a direction from a scheme board under section 65Z, the Agency must, by notice, describe each time of use charging area by—
     (a) specifying the area or areas within the time of use scheme area in which the time of use charging scheme will operate; and
     (b) describing the places within each time of use charging area at which a time of use charge must be paid.
-  (2) The Agency may make a notice under subsection (1) only if satisfied that the scheme board has publicly consulted on the proposed time of use charging area (including consulting with local authorities that are not members of the scheme and, if the scheme is in Auckland, Auckland Transport).
+  (2) The Agency may make a notice under subsection (1) only if satisfied that the scheme board has publicly consulted on the proposed time of use charging area (including consulting with local authorities that are not members of the scheme ).
   (3) A notice made under subsection (1) must not come into force less than 28 days before a land transport record is created in respect of the information in that notice.
   (4) A notice made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
   (1) Following a direction from a scheme board under section 65Z, the Agency must, by notice, set the charges payable in respect of a motor vehicle passing through a place at which a time of use charge must be paid, and those charges must be—